Jack-Wong-dev/InterviewQuestions/README.md

   - "I use Instruments, particularly the Leaks and Allocation tools, to track down and fix memory leaks.
 A common practice is to review closure captures and delegate patterns, ensuring all references are weak where necessary, and using unowned safely."
 ### 3. Swift Runtime and Compilation
 - **Swift's Compilation Process:** "Explain how Swift code is compiled.
 What is the role of LLVM in the Swift compilation process?"
+  - "Swift code is compiled using the LLVM compiler framework, which converts Swift code into optimized machine code.
+LLVM performs several optimizations and finally compiles the Swift Intermediate Language (SIL) into binary code.
+This process ensures Swift's performance and type safety."
 - **Inline Attributes:** "Discuss the use of `@inline(__always)` and `@inline(never)` attributes in Swift.
 When would you use them, and what impact do they have on performance?"
+  - "The `@inline(__always)` attribute forces the compiler to inline a function to improve performance by eliminating function call overhead.
+Conversely, @inline(never) prevents inlining.
+These are used judiciously to balance between code size and speed, particularly in performance-critical code paths."

 ### 4. Metaprogramming and Reflection
 - **Reflection:** "How do you use Swift's Mirror API?
 Provide a practical example where reflection is necessary or beneficial."
+  - "Swift’s Mirror API allows for introspection of types at runtime, which is useful for debugging or when implementing serialization frameworks.
+For example, I used Mirror to develop a generic JSON serializer that can introspect model properties and serialize them without needing manual encoding logic."
 - **Dynamic Features:** "Swift is statically typed, but are there ways to achieve dynamic behavior similar to Objective-C's runtime features?
 How would you implement such functionality?"
+  - "While Swift does not support the same level of dynamic behavior as Objective-C, features like dynamicCallable and dynamicMemberLookup provide some capabilities.
+For interfacing with dynamic languages or APIs, such as scripting languages or JSON manipulation, these features are invaluable."

 ### 5. Advanced Concurrency
 - **Deadlock Avoidance:** "Discuss strategies to avoid deadlocks in concurrent programming with Swift."